-The Roberson building houses the Office of Admissions several classrooms and the Minchew Auditorium where chapel is held twice weekly.
+The Roberson building houses the Office of Admissions, the office for the Department of Graduate Studies, several classrooms and faculty offices, and the Minchew Auditorium where chapel is held.

 TULSA METRO FACILITIES

 Southwestern Christian University Tulsa Metro Center is located in the RHEMA Bible Training Center (RBTC) in Broken Arrow, Oklahoma.